jeipab/fslr-transformer-vs-iv3gru/trained_models/TRAINED_MODEL_GUIDE.md

 ### File Management

-- Keep `optimal/` for production models
+- Use `FSL105_classification/` and `FSL105_ctc/` for production models
-- Use dated folders for experiments
+- Use descriptive folder names for experiments
 - Document changes in separate README per experiment
 - Keep training logs with checkpoints